I used to think all wealthy people had to be dishonest or inhumane.

 So is that it?
 Is it just a matter of harnessing the power of one’s thoughts?
 Yes.
 But some other things will help tremendously.
 Here is one that may come as a surprise.

 MYTH#2: THE BRAIN VS BRAWN MYTH

 In some circles, exercise is viewed as unnecessary, unsophisticated or even somewhat incompatible with being smart.
-Some think that excelling at sports is only a poor consolation for not being able to excel at any mental endeavour.
+Some think that excelling at sports is only a poor consolation for not being able to excel in any mental endeavour.

 Think about it, would it surprise you if I told you that there are bodybuilders who are also artists, or entrepreneurs?
 Kai Greene is one that comes to mind.